 |Port Clinton, OH|

-Description: Despite early doubts about the necessity of a lighthouse at Port Clinton, the area has been home to several diverse structures, which have served to mark the entrance to the Portage River from Lake Erie.
-The surviving structures that have been part of Port Clinton’s lighthouse history are now treasured landmarks for Port Clintonites.
+Description: Despite early doubts about the necessity of a lighthouse at Port Clinton, the area has been home to several diverse structures, which have served to mark the entrance to the Portage River from Lake Erie, and now the surviving structures are treasured landmarks for Port Clintonites.

 After inspecting lighthouses on Lake Erie in 1838, Lieutenant Charles T. Platt wrote the following.

 Port-Clinton light-house is lighted with eight lamps, and as many bright reflectors; every thing in good order, with the exception of the chimneys, which are too short, not reaching above the scallops of the reflectors.
 With the above exception, every thing appertaining to both the lighthouse and the dwelling is without fault.